Using the App

 changing the gain settings.
 When the mute is active the green light in the button will light up.

-once you are recording.
-Press the button again to stop recording.
+- Record Press the button to start recording, press the button again to stop recording.
 The

-- Session recording - the whole session is recorded in one file.
+- Record all stereo - the whole session is recorded in one file.
 This

 means that your local session will be recorded at best available